-Animal rescue is the #1 priority and purpose of my life.
+Animal rescue is the #1 cause in my life.

 Nothing else comes close.
 I don't concern myself with other societal problems, because I'm too busy solving this one.